Patient education: Diabetes mellitus type 2: Treatment (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Counting carbs if you do not use insulin (The Basics)
+Patient education: Counting carbs if you do not use insulin (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

 Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)

 Patient education: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)

 Patient education: Type 2 diabetes mellitus and diet (Beyond the Basics)

 Patient education: Self-monitoring of blood glucose in diabetes mellitus (Beyond the Basics)

 Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)

 Patient education: Diabetes mellitus type 2: Alcohol, exercise, and medical care (Beyond the Basics)